RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/road-map_soil-and-crop.md

 * `Field` methods should reflect field management processes (apply manure/fert, plant/harvest crops,
   - methods should manage crops one by one etc.) and will often be wrappers that call `Soil` and `Crop` methods
-* `FieldDirector` should be able initialized based on input data
+* `FieldManager` should be able initialized based on input data
   - should be able to initialize a number of `Fields`, passing them data they need
-* `FieldDirector` methods should reflect management of the system
+* `FieldManager` methods should reflect management of the system
   - should track which `Field`/`Soil` processes need to run and execute them accordingly, such as:
     + `Crop` planting/multi-cropping
     + following cropping patterns